Truth. Goodness. Beauty.

 When we stop counting beauty and intrigue among the necessities of life we accept a complacency unbecoming to those of us born from the odds of 1 in 400 trillion.

 Those of us who flock to the shore, a high point at sunset, or to a place such as Old Montreal, understand the intrinsic importance and power of beauty.
-And we are in good company.
-This is the great majority of mankind that pushed through those initial odds.
+It is the great majority of mankind that seeks significance, even if unaware.
+We want to make sense of our jackpot existence and to feel, not just be, quite alive.